Group actions on quiver varieties and applications: Introduction

+Finally, if the index set of this decomposition on closed points is finite, then this decomposition is induced by a decomposition of $(\Mods)^{\Si}$ as a coproduct in the category of varieties.
+In particular, this is the case in the following two situations: \begin{enumerate} {(\roman{enumi})} \item $k=\CC$ and $\Sigma \subset \Aut^+(Q)$ is arbitrary, \item $k$ is algebraically closed and $\Sigma \subset \Aut^+(Q)$ is cyclic. \end{enumerate} \end{thm}

-We note that this decomposition for fixed loci of groups of quiver automorphisms is more complicated than the Galois decomposition given in \cite{HS_galois}, as there is no analogue of Hilbert's 90th Theorem in our current setting.
-In particular, the images of the morphisms ${_u}f_{\Si}$ may be strictly contained in $\cT^{-1}([c_u])$ and these morphisms may not be injective (\textit{cf.}\ Examples \ref{ex f not surj cov} and \ref{ex f not inj cov} respectively).
-If $k$ is not algebraically closed, then one has a decomposition of the geometric points of the moduli space $\Modgs$ of $\theta$-geometrically stable quiver representations (\textit{cf.}\ Remark \ref{rmks on decomp thm}).
+The proof will be given in Section \ref{proof_main_result}, after Theorem \ref{components_of_fibres_of_the_type_map}.
+This decomposition for fixed loci of quiver automorphisms groups is more complicated than the decomposition in \cite{HS_galois} of rational points via Galois group actions (as several Galois cohomology groups in \cite{HS_galois} are trivial by Hilbert's 90th Theorem).
+In the quiver automorphism setting, the images of the morphisms ${_u}f_{\Si}$ may be strictly contained in $\cT^{-1}([c_u])$ and these morphisms may not be injective (\textit{cf.}\ Examples \ref{ex f not surj cov} and \ref{ex f not inj cov} respectively), but these issues do not arise in \cite{HS_galois}.

+If $k$ is not algebraically closed, then one has a decomposition of the geometric points of the $\Sigma$-fixed locus in the moduli space $\Modgs$ of $\theta$-geometrically stable quiver representations (\textit{cf.}\ Remark \ref{rmks on decomp thm}).
+With some work, it may be possible to combine \cite{HS_galois} with the results in this paper, to obtain a decomposition of the rational points $(\Modgs)^{\Sigma}(k)$ for a perfect field $k$.

 We provide a modular interpretation of this decomposition by observing that the domains of the morphisms ${_{u^b}}f^{rs}_{\Si}$ can also be described as moduli spaces of so-called $(\Si,u^b)$-equivariant representations of $Q$ in Corollary \ref{modular_interp_of_Sigma_fixed_pts_as_Sigma_equiv_rep}.
 For the trivial modifying family $u = 1$, the domain of $f_{\Si}$ can also be described as a moduli space of representations of a quotient quiver $Q/\Si$ (\textit{cf.}\ Definition \ref{defn quotient quiver} and Corollary \ref{modular_interp_of_Si_fixed_reps}).